bra1n/judgebooth/README.md

 **Using the admin interface**

 In order to be able to use the admin interface, you need to generate OAuth 2.0 credentials for the Google APIs.
 This process is outlined [here](https://developers.google.com/identity/protocols/OAuth2).
+Make sure that the redirect URL points to your online project URL.
 Once you have your redirect URL, ClientID and ClientSecret, enter these values into your `backend/config.php` file.
+After that, you only need to add a user to the `user` table with a Google Mail account and the role `admin`. `user.languages` can be left empty for admins.

 License and Copyright
 ---------------------